A guide to the best tenders for superyachts

 Sports Fisher

 A close relative of both the Central Console and High-performance categories, a Sports Fisher is a dedicated recreational fishing boat.
-Despite there being a range of boats within this category, it’s the Flybridge Sports Fisher that is most synonymous with the name.
+Despite the wide range of boats within this category, the Flybridge Sports Fisher is the most synonymous with the name.

 Large boats, often up to 25m, the archetypal fisher is perfectly suited to lengthy, deep-sea fishing trips.
 Typically built with berths, heads, a galley and a tower (perhaps even a live bait tank, too), a Sports Fsher is for serious big game fishing enthusiasts.